Arjunkhera/Notes/programming/javascript/outtake.md

 ```

-1. In javascript it does not matter where the functions
+1. In javascript it does not matter where the functions are declared
 2. But where the function is invoked
 3. In the following example the function is invoked as a method of the object
 4. Hence the reason why this refers to emp.